cloudingcity/simple-web-mvc/README.md

 }
 ```

-And then you can use Query Builder for this Mode.
+Then you can use Query Builder for this Mode.

 ### Query Builder